-EURALEX Constitution – Revised 2008
+EURALEX Constitution – Revised 2022

 Article 2.
 The purpose of the Association shall be to promote scholarly and professional activities in the field of lexicography and related disciplines insofar as they contribute to lexicography.

 Article 3.
-The Association shall carry out its purpose by encouraging the exchange of information and ideas through meetings, publications and any other means its members may consider appropriate.
+The Association shall carry out its purpose by encouraging the exchange of information and ideas through meetings, publications and any other means its Members may consider appropriate.

 Article 4.
 The Association shall seek contact and affiliation with other bodies which are active in related fields.

 Article 5.
 The Association shall refrain from engaging in any political activity.